aristanetworks/avd-workshops/workshops/cicd-basics.md

 ## Day-2 ops - New service (VLAN)

-This example workflow will add two new VLANs to our sites.
-One for site 1 and 2.
-Site 1 will add VLAN 30 and site 2 will add VLAN 50.
-Example of the updated group_vars is below.
+This example workflow will add two new VLANs to our sites—one for sites 1 and 2.
+Site 1 will add VLAN 25, and site 2 will add VLAN 45.
+An example of the updated group_vars is below.
 The previous workshop modified the configuration of our devices directly through eAPI.
 This example will leverage GitHub actions with CloudVision to update our nodes.
 The provisioning with CVP will also create a new container topology and configlet assignment per device.
 For starters, we can update site 1.

 ??? "sites/site_1/group_vars/SITE1_FABRIC_SERVICES.yml"
     ```yaml